German yields dip after lower-than-expected U.S. CPI | Business

 The data was in focus ahead of next week's U.S. Federal Reserve meeting and crucial to euro zone bond investors as yields in the euro zone track U.S. Treasuries closely.
 "It’s a fairly positive report in the sense that the Fed's wish that inflation is transitory is coming true.
 If you look at a lot of the areas that were leading the surge in inflation, now they are all starting to come back down to earth," said Larry Adam, chief investment officer at Raymond James.

-Earlier, under pressure from a flurry of debt sales, it had risen to two-month high at -0.301%, while the yield curve between two and 10-year yields had briefly widened to 39.5 bps, the widest since early July.
+Earlier, influenced by a flurry of debt sales, it had risen to two-month high at -0.301%, while the yield curve between two and 10-year yields had briefly widened to 39.5 bps, the widest since early July.
 The European Union received more than 85 billion euros of investor demand for a new, syndicated seven-year bond to back its coronavirus recovery fund, according to a lead manager memo seen by Reuters, in its first market debt sale since the summer break.

 Germany raised 3.908 billion from the re-opening of a two-year bond.
 The 4.804 billion euros of total demand fell short of its 5 billion euro target in what analysts called a "technical failure".
 The last four two-year German bond re-openings have all failed, according to Refinitiv IFR.
 In contrast, Italy raised 5.75 billion euros from the re-opening of three, seven and 30-year bonds to high demand, paying the lowest yields since February, March and January on the respective bonds.

 The Netherlands raised 1.98 billion euros from the re-opening of a bond due 2052.
-Italian bonds outperformed after the country's auction closed with the 10-year yield down nearly 3 bps to 0.66%, pushing the closely watched gap between 10-year Italian and German yields to 98 bps, the narrowest since mid-August.
+Italian bonds outperformed after the country's auction closed with the 10-year yield down 3.5 bps to 0.65%.

 The Italian auction result "highlights the fact that the ECB was successful in delivering a dovish-taper and that government bonds with a high beta are poised to gain the most," said Althea Spinozzi, fixed income strategist at Saxo Bank.
 The European Central Bank slightly slowed the pace of its pandemic emergency bond purchases last Thursday, but calmed fears around a potentially more hawkish move.